 The backlog is determined on the basis of firm orders, excluding unconfirmed options, using the contractually set prices for the fixed component of the backlog and, for the variable component, the market prices based on the forecast price curves prepared and updated by Orano.
-Orders in foreign currencies for which a hedge is taken out are valued at the hedged rate.
-Orders in non-hedged currencies are valued at the rate in effect on the last day of the period.
-The backlog reported for long-term contracts recorded under the percentage of completion method and partially performed as of the reporting date is equal to the difference between (a) the projected sales revenue from the contract at completion and (b) the sales revenue already recognized for this particular contract.
-Accordingly, the backlog takes into account indexation and price revision assumptions used by the group to determine the projected revenue at completion.
+Orders in hedged foreign currencies are valued at the rate hedged.
+Non-hedged orders are valued at the rate in effect on the last day of the period.
+The backlog reported for long- term contracts recorded under the percentage of completion method and partially performed as of the reporting date is equal to the difference between (a) the projected sales revenue from the contract at completion and (b) the sales revenue already recognized for this particular contract.
+Accordingly, the backlog takes into account escalation and price revision assumptions used by the group to determine the projected revenue at completion.

-Net cash flow from company operations
+Net cash flow from company operations: